MarkusIfquil/hematite/README.md

 # next steps
 ## status bar
-included in the repository is a bar script. adding it to your startup script shows various status information on the bar.
+included in the repository is a bar script. adding it to your startup script displays status information on the bar.

 ### add to .xinitrc
 ```sh